GrzegorzKozub/arch/README.md

 ## Wayland

 Enabled on drifter and worker.
 Foot and Kitty run on native Wayland.
-Code runs on native Wayland on drifetr and on XWayland on worker.
+Code runs on native Wayland on drifter and on XWayland on worker.
 Brave, KeePassXC and Postman run on XWayland.

 ### Problems